Natural Light: History

-Some television commercials for the brand featured comedian Norm Crosby; another comedian, Bill Saluga, was noted in some of these for his officious character of "Raymond J. Johnson Jr.;" whose tagline was essentially, "Ya doesn't have to call me Johnson."
+Some television commercials for the brand featured comedian Norm Crosby.
+Another comedian, Bill Saluga, was noted in some of these for his officious character of "Raymond J. Johnson Jr.," whose tagline was essentially, "Ya doesn't have to call me Johnson."
 This he would follow with a succession of other names by which others could refer to him.
 It was Crosby, however, who most customarily mocked the brand's unwieldy name in the said commercials by urging people, "Just say Natural."

-Over the years, the brand was also re-priced downward, especially after Budweiser Light was introduced, eventually ending up at its current value pricing.
+Over the years, the brand was also re-priced downward, especially after Bud Light was introduced, eventually ending up at its current value pricing.
 It is commonly consumed by college students because of its low price.
 Natural Light Beer has also been referred to as "Natty Light" in some circles.
-It is also a common beer chosen for drinking games due to the inexpensive price of 30 pack cases.
-In 2018, Natural Light began selling special release 77 pack containers in College Park, Maryland.
+It is also a common beer chosen for drinking games due to the inexpensive price of 30-pack cases.
+In 2018, Natural Light began selling special release 77-pack containers in College Park, Maryland.

+In an attempt to broaden its brand beyond the college-age demographic, Anheuser-Busch overhauled Natural Light's packaging in 2023, returning to the logo and can design used in the late 1970s.

 Reception

 The magazine Consumer Reports in 2001 published a review of many beers in which Natural Light was ranked as the number two light beer and additionally characterized as one of the "best buys."
-Additionally, in 2008, Natural Light received a Bronze Medal in the World Beer Cup in the American Style Light-Lager category, and The Wall Street Journal lists it as the fifth largest selling beer in the U.S. In contrast, Natural Light currently maintains a combined aggregate score of 47 out of 100 (awful) on notable beer rating site BeerAdvocate.com, while being listed as the worst beer in the world by RateBeer.com.
+Additionally, in 2008, Natural Light received a Bronze Medal in the World Beer Cup in the American Style Light-Lager category, and The Wall Street Journal lists it as the fifth largest selling beer in the U.S. In contrast, Natural Light currently maintains a combined aggregate score of 47 out of 100 (awful) on beer rating site BeerAdvocate.com, while being listed as the worst beer in the world by RateBeer.com.